bakrianoo/fastapi-ignite/DEVELOPER-GUIDE.md

 # Developer Guide

-This document provides guidance for developers working on the Rankyx  FastAPI Boilerplate  project.
+This document provides guidance for developers working on FastAPI-Ignite Boilerplate  project.
 It covers the architecture, development workflow, and best practices.

 ## Table of Contents